Tuesday, April 14, 2020

 The more we learn about what went on behind the scenes during the critical early days of the coronavirus pandemic, the more Health and Human Services Secretary Alex Azar had emerged as a rare and unlikely hero pushing the White House for an early response.

 Speaking truth to power has its price in the Trump administration.
 The former Eli Lilly executive was shouted down by White House aides as “alarmist” and sidelined by Jared Kushner, Mike Pence and others willing to give the president a more rosy view.
-And on Sunday night, Trump lashed out at Azar by name for the first time, following a New York Times report that Azar had “directly warned Mr. Trump of the possibility of a pandemic during a call on Jan.
+And on Sunday night, Trump lashed out at Azar by name for the first time, following New York Times report that Azar had “directly warned Mr. Trump of the possibility of a pandemic during a call on Jan.
 30, the second warning he delivered to the president about the virus in two weeks.”

 After complaining about “mayhem” at the White House, Azar's future is uncertain but his attempts to get top officials and President Trump to pay attention to the coming pandemic should not be lost in the fog of war as Trump recasts history in his favor.